eslamhussienabuelella/co2-canada-vehicles-pyspark/README.md

 # 🚗 CO₂ Emissions Drivers in Canadian Vehicles (1995–2023)

 ## 📌 Project Overview
 This project investigates the key drivers of vehicle CO₂ emissions in Canada using large-scale data analytics.
-A PySpark-based machine learning pipeline is developed to analyze fuel consumption, vehicle characteristics, and technological factors influencing CO₂ emissions across model years 1995–2023.
+A PySpark-based machine learning pipeline is developed to analyse fuel consumption, vehicle characteristics, and technological factors influencing CO₂ emissions across model years 1995–2023.

 The study combines distributed data processing (Apache Spark) with statistical learning models and Tableau-based visual analytics to deliver scalable, interpretable, and policy-relevant insights.